zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Deangelo then reminds Lorna what her actual job is.
 He says, “You serve drinks in a bar.”
 That is, she gives people alcoholic drin ks in a bar, which doesn’t sound like the kind of job that will make a big differenc e in people’s lives, though of course any job, if done well, could make a differen ce, so we shouldn’t be too skeptical of Lorna’s claims, though Deangelo certai nly is.

 Lorna in fact reminds him of an important part of h er job.
 She says, “I provide a shoulder to cry on.”
-A “shoulder to cry (cry) on” r efers to a person who is willing to listen to your problems, especially if things ar e going badly for you, and you perhaps feel like crying.
+A “shoulder to cry (cry) on” r efers to a person who is willing to listen to your problems, especially if things are going badly for you, and you perhaps feel like crying.
 “A shoulder to cry on” is  a person who will listen to you,

 especially when you are going through difficult tim es.
 Lorna says she is “a calm voice in a crazy world.”